jame31560/SA-TW2/README.md

 ## Set up database

-Pelease set up phpmyadmin and import the sample data in sql folder.
+Pelease set up phpmyadmin and import the sample data which in sql folder.
-And please fill the setting in DBMgr.java Line 16.
+Then fill the following settings in DBMgr.java Line 16.
+* phpmyadmin server ip
+* port
+* database name
+* username of phpmyadmin
+* password of phpmyadmin

+The filling format like following.
 ```
 conn = DriverManager.getConnection("jdbc:mysql://"
     + "{phpmyadmin server ip}:{port}/{database name}?"